 The residency guesthouse has a well-equipped kitchen, with all residences having have access.
 Small groceries are located nearby, and are easily accessible by foot or bicycle.
 There is WiFi.
 There are no TVs.
 All residents are given a bicycle to get around the small island.

-TSKW’s residency environment includes private and shared live/work space in historic cottages.
+The Studios' residency guesthouse includes private live/work space, some include a separate work space and others are shared live/work.
 Work facilities, special equipment, and technical assistance are limited, so artists should strongly consider their technical needs in advance of applying for the residency.

 Key West is an island community, two miles by four miles wide, at the very end of the road.
 Most people get around on bicycle or foot, and the neighborhoods are compact and filled with historic architecture and tropical plant life.
 There are Cuban groceries and café con leche on every other corner, and a mix of Latin and Caribbean influences everywhere.
 Known for blue skies, open water and mangrove islands, and 70 degree days in winter, Key West is removed from the American mainland by 120 miles of bridges and small islands.